 5.2 Considering Proposals

-Upon receiving the proposal, the Committee will convene a teleconference on the proposal, at its next scheduled regular meeting.
+Upon receiving the proposal, the Committee will convene a teleconference on the proposal.
 During this teleconference, the Committee may invite the requestor(s) present their proposals.

 In general, the Committee will consider proposals the following manner: